 Advanced Programs: EPP-Created Key Assignment Data - Beginning in spring 2021, Rutgers GSE began aggregating advanced certification program key assignment data aligned to CAEP Standard A.1, now RA.1, into a report for review by the Advanced Program Coordinator Committee (APCC).
 This committee is comprised of GSE faculty and staff supporting advanced certification programs.
-(Back to Part 2)
+(Back to Table of Contents)